nasa/Transform-to-Open-Science/_posts/2022-01-01-advance-open-science.md

 - [Getting Started with Git and GitHub: The Complete Beginner’s Guide](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)
 - [The Beginners Guide to Git and GitHub](https://www.freecodecamp.org/news/the-beginners-guide-to-git-github/)

-*All community members must abide by the [code of conduct](https://github.com/nasa/Transform-to-Open-Science/blob/main/CODE_OF_CONDUCT.md) when engaging with TOPS, either online or in-person.*
+*All community members must abide by the [code of conduct](https://nasa.github.io/Transform-to-Open-Science-Book/About/CODE_OF_CONDUCT.html) when engaging with TOPS, either online or in-person.*

 ## Join TOPS Mailing List

 Please join the TOPS [email list](https://docs.google.com/forms/d/e/1FAIpQLSeb_6PdbaPYFcVwXWgMJ053Q_pF2rW2YOu51Qmrh5nWaRYc7Q/viewform) to hear about further activities and become more involved!
-[Discussions](https://github.com/nasa/Transform-to-Open-Science/discussions) are enabled for this GitHub repository, so feel free to ask questions or join conversations there.

 ## Frequently Asked Questions

-We have collected [frequently asked questions](https://github.com/nasa/Transform-to-Open-Science/blob/main/tops_faq.md).
+We have collected [frequently asked questions](https://nasa.github.io/Transform-to-Open-Science-Book/About/tops_faq.html).
 Please use the discussions channel on this GitHub to ask more questions if you have them!

 ## Contact Us

-You can reach out to us using our [contact form](https://docs.google.com/forms/d/1XcjQU9vYyXAMmJFdB6H021PFypGYWbNKvNR_em5q2UY/edit)!
+You can reach out to us using our [contact form](https://docs.google.com/forms/d/1XcjQU9vYyXAMmJFdB6H021PFypGYWbNKvNR_em5q2UY)!

 **We hope you will join us and champion open science!**